Phone1300 864 444

 First, it’s important to gather the right information about your property.
 You should also talk to your neighbours early on in the process and relevant specialists (e.g. architect, builder, town planner) who can help you prepare your Development Application.

-There three possible outcomes for a DA:
+There are three possible outcomes for a DA:

-During this stage you may seek to:
+After determination, you may seek to:

 Before you can start building you must do four things:

-You must obtain an Occupation Certificate to certify that you have met the requirements of your development consent and construction certificate, and that the building is now ready to occupy.
+If this is a requirement of your development consent, you must obtain an Occupation Certificate to certify that you have met the requirements of your development consent and construction certificate, and that the building is now ready to occupy.